 Jim Dai Appointed Chandler Family Chair

 Professor Jiangang (Jim) Dai was appointed the Chandler Family Chair in the Stewart School of Industrial & Systems Engineering (ISyE) beginning August 15, 2013.
 The Chandler Family Chair is designed to enhance ISyE’s ability to “identify and employ a senior professor of international eminence in the fields associated with the missions of the School.
-The appointee will be an individual with a distinguished research record as evidenced by a significant record of publications in outstanding journals.
-Other evidence of high esteem among academic peers which would be valued are prize paper awards, editorships of high quality journals, and elected positions in national professional organizations."
+The appointee will be an individual with a distinguished research record as evidenced by a significant record of publications in outstanding journals, prize paper awards, editorships of high quality journals, and elected positions in national professional organizations."

 - Workflow Status: Published